The existing Line 3 pipeline is 48 years old and is one of the six crude oil pipelines that make up the Enbridge oil mainline system.

-NEB Hearings and Conditions
+CER Hearings and Conditions

-The NEB heard evidence from hearing participants about the benefits associated with the Project, and received submissions in support of the Project from a variety of stakeholders and Aboriginal groups.
+The CER heard evidence from hearing participants about the benefits associated with the Project, and received submissions in support of the Project from a variety of stakeholders and Aboriginal groups.
 A number of concerns with and objections to the Project were also raised by hearing participants.
 After considering and weighing all of the evidence before it, the NEB concluded that Project is in the overall Canadian public interest.

 Conditions are legal requirements that a company must meet to be allowed to construct and operate a project.
 Conditions are project-specific and are designed to protect the public and the environment by reducing possible risks identified during the hearing.

-The Line 3 Replacement Project has two sets of conditions.
+The Line 3 Replacement Program has two sets of conditions.
 The first set applies to the Certificate of Public Convenience and Necessity that was issued under section 52 of the NEB Act.
 These conditions are in the Recommendation Report: Detailed assessment, on page 232 of 274.

 The second set of conditions applies to the Order issued under section 58 of the NEB Act.
 These conditions are also in the Recommendation Report: Detailed assessment, on page 246 of 274.